TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-10-06-on-violence-1.markdown

 _[Comments to self like this.]_

+_[Crude technique, like the 'structural metal beams bolted to the outer of those horrible 21=st century corporate buildings, but effective at directing the eyye.]_

 **THIS POST**

 _[Write like somebody who thinks the Nazis were terrible, especially because they fucking lost.]_